-The topic of women in the workplace has been a huge conversation in the past 6 months.
-The Time’s Up movement and some of the resulting revelations have sparked a long overdue nationwide conversation about the challenges faced by women in the workplace.
+The topic of women in business and technology has been a huge conversation in the past 6 months.
+The Time’s Up movement and some of the resulting revelations have sparked a long overdue nationwide conversation about the challenges faced by women in business and technology workplace.

 These conversations have created the opportunity for organizations to propel women forward in the professional world, removing stigmas and helping more women shatter the glass ceiling.

 But there’s one industry in particular where female representation is especially scarce — enterprise tech.
 Enterprise tech organizations, defined as a company that sells technology into large enterprises (IBM, Oracle, Slack, Salesforce, etc.), have mostly been founded by men, with a long history of promoting male-dominated culture.

 Based on research from Work-Bench, only 2% of CEOs of enterprise tech companies are women.

 Enter the Navigate Women in Enterprise Tech Summit, the first annual enterprise tech conference dedicated to women in business and technology.

 The event was organized by the team at Work-Bench and Salesforce Ventures.
 Emissary was happy to serve as a sponsor for the post-event happy hour, and really excited to learn from some of the most impressive women in the tech game.

 I personally heard powerful stories from six women leaders, and gathered a ton of valuable insights that I wish I had known when starting my career in enterprise tech.

 All the content was great, but here were some of the biggest highlights:

 Everyone wants to be part of the next big thing — the next Google, Salesforce, Slack — but as women in business and technology, there’s a whole separate list of qualifications to consider before joining a company to make sure you’re in the best environment and position to succeed.